-(Magnúsdóttir et al., 2015; Dearing and Kohl, 2017)Discussion
+In herbivorous and omnivorous organisms, gut microbial communities are known to degrade complex carbohydrate fibers and provide short chain fatty acids.
+We identified 6823 genes encoding 205 different families of carbohydrate-active enzymes (89 glycoside hydrolase, 50 Glycosyltransferase, 16 Polysaccharide lyase, 16 Carbohydrate esterase and 32 Carbohydrate-Binding Modules as defined in www.cazy.org) and evidence that acetate, propanoate and butyrate biosynthetic pathways were active in the Xenopus tadpole gut metagenome (Figure_S16).
+We also looked for enzymes involved in nitrogen recycling and found three CDS involved in N-fixation (nifH); 19 genes encoding urease that degrade urea into ammonia and carbon dioxide (ureABC) and two genes encoding uricase homologs (puuD).
+Thus, tadpole’s gut microbes are involved in nitrogen waste recycling to synthesize amino acids (including essential ones) and polypeptides that can act as nutrient sources.
+Indeed, we found that the known essential amino-acids histidine, lysine and tryptophan could be produced by tadpole gut microbes (Figure 8B, Figure_S16).
+Another category of molecular exchange between the microbiota and its vertebrate host involves the provision of vitamins (Magnúsdóttir et al., 2015; Dearing and Kohl, 2017).
+We found evidences that various B-vitamins (folate, cobalamin, pantothenate, riboflavin, biotin, thiamin and pyridoxin) and K-vitamin (menaquinone) could be synthesized by the tadpole gut microbiota (Figure 8B, Figure_S14).
+Similarly, we identified expressed bacterial genes encoding choloylglycine hydrolase involved in the biosynthesis of secondary bile acids (Figure 8B).
+In conclusion, we identified a set of metabolic pathways from the tadpole gut metagenome that are likely to influence tadpole’s physiology through the action of different metabolites.

+Discussion

-We report that a large community of bacteria develop in the tadpole alimentary canal as soon as feeding starts and it peaks before metamorphosis.
-While the gut microbiome biomass reduces significantly at metamorphosis, it remains important.
+We report that a large community of bacteria develops in the tadpole alimentary canal as soon as feeding starts and peaks before metamorphosis.
+While the gut microbiome biomass diminishes significantly at metamorphosis, it remains important.
 This probably reflects the feeding behavior of Xenopus at metamorphosis: Naitoh and colleagues reported that filter feeding can be observed in metamorphs up to stage NF59-NF61, and adult-like feeding starts at stage NF63 (Naitoh et al., 1989).
 Thus, there is only a short period of time, two to three days, during which the Xenopus metamorph stops feeding.
 Also, the gut itself starts to shorten at the metamorphic stage NF62 and will reduce four-fold to its adult-like length by stage NF66 (Schreiber et al., 2005; Heimeier et al., 2010).
 This means that adult feeding behavior occurs before the completion of gut remodeling, and that tadpole and adult digestive physiology overlap at the end of metamorphosis.
 In an animal-house setting, we deem it likely that Xenopus froglets continue to eat the available plankton in the rearing aquarium as long as a new diet is not artificially imposed to them, because they rely upon suction feeding as adults (Bles, E.J., 1906).
 More generally, the change of eaten food composition is likely to be gradual depending on the ecology of the amphibian species considered.
 For example, Fedewa reported insect material in the guts of Bufo terrestris and Pseudacris crucifer at Gosner stage 45-46 (NF64-NF65) i.e. in metamorph before the completion of metamorphosis, and the interval of fasting was the beginning of metamorphosis (Gosner stages 42-44, NF60-NF63) (Fedewa, 2006).